-The determination of deep temperatures in a basin is one of the key parameters in the exploration of geothermal energy.
-This study, carried out as part of the CLASTIQ-2 project, presents a 3D-model of the temperatures in the Paris Basin derived through a thermal-tectonic forward modelling method, calibrated using subsurface temperature values.
-The temperature dataset required for the calibration was compiled in 2007 as part of the CLASTIQ-1 project.
-The temperature measurement dataset is largely composed of BHT (some 2443 values).
+The determination of deep temperatures in a basin is one of the key parameters in the exploration of geothermal energy in sedimentary environment.
+This study is a collaboration between the TNO and the BRGM and is part of the CLASTIQ-2 project.
+The aim of this work is to presents a 3D-model of the present day temperatures in the Paris Basin.
+With that objective, we use a thermal-tectonic forward modelling method, calibrated using subsurface temperature values.
+The temperature measurement dataset is essentially composed of BHT (some 2443 values).
 These BHT measurements required correction due to the thermal disturbance created during drilling.
-After correction, which was carried out using the Instantaneous Cylinder Source (ICS) method, 494 corrected BHT (BHTx) values were available for the modelling of the Paris Basin.
-In addition to these BHTx, some 15 DST measurements that are considered as close to the thermal equilibrium (i.e., $\pm 5^\circ\text{C}$ ) were added to the temperature calibration values.
-According to this dataset of BHTx and DST, the average gradient in the Paris Basin was calculated as $34.9^\circ\text{C}/\text{km}$ when the surface temperature is fixed at $10^\circ\text{C}$ .
+After correction, which was carried out using the Instantaneous Cylinder Source (ICS) method, 494 corrected BHT values were available for the modelling of the Paris Basin.
+In addition to these BHT, some 15 DST measurements that are considered as close to the thermal equilibrium (i.e., $\pm 5^\circ\text{C}$) were added to the temperature calibration values.
+According to this dataset of BHT and DST, the average gradient in the Paris Basin was calculated as $34.9^\circ\text{C}/\text{km}$ with a surface temperature fixed at 10°C .
 The temperature values collected were then used to calibrate the tectonic-heat flow modelling.
-The model was computed at the lithospheric scale but focused on the temperature field in the sedimentary basin fill.
-The model takes into account the geodynamic evolution of the last 20 My, the heat production, and the specific heat conduction of each defined sedimentary layer.
-The result is a 3D thermal block that is presented in the form of isodepth maps.
-The results are strongly influenced by thermal conductivity variations such as those due to differences in sediment composition, while faults create some more localised influences.
-The presence of anomalously radiogenic bodies beneath the basin, and/or by variations in lithosphere thickness resulting in possible heat production anomalies strongly influence the thermal variations in the Paris Basin.
+The model is based on the stratigraphic and structural evolution of the basin at the lithospheric scale but focus on the temperature in the sedimentary basin fill.
+The modelling takes into account the geodynamic evolution of the last 20 My, the heat production, and the specific heat conduction of each defined sedimentary layer as well as the variation of the Mohorovičić discontinuity depth and thermal behaviour of the lithosphere (e.g., heat production and thermal conductivity).
+The result of the modelling is a 3D thermal block that we present as isodepth maps.
+The isodepth temperature maps show the strongly influence of the thermal conductivity variations on the sediments, while faults may create some more localised influences.
+The thermal variations in the Paris Basin are also strongly influenced by crustal sources and variations of lithospheric base.
 The Alpine Orogeny created a slight temperature increase in the south-eastern part of the basin and inhomogeneities in the lithology of the basement generating additional sources of variation in the sedimentary pile.